 They know something that most advertisers and marketers have zero clue about.
 They know, if someone is curious, the person will be compelled to take some action in an attempt to satisfy their lust for nosiness.

-Now, wouldn’t you want your marketing copy to be so compelling that people would be ripping your message with their teeth to find out what it’s all about?
-I’ll bet you would!
+Imagine how powerful your copy COULD be, that people are ripping open your message with their teeth to find out what it’s all about.

-Let me tell you what Reader’s Digest does for every single issue they publish, to build up the most curiosity possible.
-They pick their stories months in advance and assign titles to them.
-Titles for the Table of Contents.
-Then, they bring in focus groups to pick from more than a dozen titles to put on the paper cover that you see on top of each magazine.
+They pick their stories months in advance and assign titles for the Table of Contents.
+Then, they hold focus groups to pick from more than a dozen titles to put on the paper cover that you see on top of each magazine.

 And so, when we, as Marketing Maniacs have sufficiently stimulated people’s curiosity, they have no choice but to follow our instructions about how to get clued in!